steveknipmeyer/ModelRelief/ProjectNotes/TaskList.md

 #### Commit
-#### General
+### General
+    FileDomainModel
+        Create seed DepthBuffer, NormalMap and Mesh files.

+    How will the Mesh/Model Camera be handled for a new model (before a Mesh has been generated)?
+        FileIsSynchronized?

     Projects
-        Projects
-            projects.ForEach
-            {
-                New Model
-                    Add support for creating supporting resources for a new model.

-                    Mesh
-                        MeshTransform
-                        DepthBuffer
-                            Camera
-                            Model
-                                Camera
-                        Camera
-                DbInitializer: FindByName must filter by project.
-            }

         Project Control
             Should the Menu label link to the active project?
                 This requires using the dropdown arrow to activate the menu.